Compost Tea - How to Make One Version of It

 I like to add some extra supplements to the "brew" a couple of hours before the tea is finished.
 What you add will depend on the stage of growth of your plants.
 If the plant is young and putting on new growth, then you would want to add some extra nitrogen, like fish.

 Liquid Kelp or Maxicrop - Can be used for any stage of plant growth.
 It adds trace minerals to your plants.
 It's really good to use when plants are young.
 If you use liquid kelp, add 0.5-1.25 cups for 5 gallons of water.
 For Maxicrop, use 5 tsp for 5 gallons of water.
-Liquid Fish - for the growth stage you can add liquid fertilizer for added nitrogen.
+Liquid Fish - for the growth stage, you can add liquid fertilizer for added nitrogen.
 Add this to the tea at the end of the brewing process.
 I use between 0.5 - 1 cup per 5 gallons of water.
-Bat Guano - is soluble in water and can also be added after the tea has brewed.
+Bat Guano - is soluble in water and can also be added after the tea has brewed, follow the directions on the label for how much to add.

 - Using a clean 5 gallon bucket, fill close to the top with water.
 Set up your bubblers and allow to bubble for a couple of hours to drive off any chlorine.
 The bubblers should deliver enough air to give vigorous bubbling.